Sarveshp93/techops-oncall-games/oncall-games-kyverno-verify-images/00-intro.md

-Require images in **prod** to be cosign-signed and auto-pinned to digest.
+Require that images in **prod namespaces** are cosign-signed and auto-pinned to digests.